koralgooll/MulEA/README.md

 library(MulEA)

 # import example gene set
-# import other gene sets using readGmtFileAsDataFrame()
+# import other gene sets from a GMT file using readGmtFileAsDataFrame()
 data(geneSet)

 # import "WHAT ARE WE IMPORTING HERE?"